Lightweight and Resilient Signatures for Cloud-Assisted Embedded IoT Systems: Introduction

-$\bullet$ \textbf{\underline{\em High Signing Computational Efficiency}}: \lrsha~and \flrsha~provide a near-optimal signature generation with compact key sizes, thanks to the elimination of ExpOps from signing. \lrsha~outperform their counterparts by being $46\times$ and $4\times$ faster than Ed25519 \cite{Ed25519} and its most signer-efficient counterpart HASES \cite{Yavuz:HASES:ICC2023} on an 8-bit AVR ATMega2560 microcontroller.
-The signing of \flrsha~is also faster than the forward-secure HASES, with a magnitude smaller signature sizes and without the central root of trust and key escrow issues.
+$\bullet$ \textbf{\underline{\em High Signing Computational Efficiency}}: \lrsha~and \flrsha~provide a near-optimal signature generation with compact key sizes, thanks to the elimination of ExpOps from signing. \lrsha~outperform their counterparts by being $46\times$ and $4\times$ faster than Ed25519 \cite{Ed25519} and its most signer-efficient counterpart HASES \cite{Yavuz:HASES:ICC2023} on 8-bit AVR ATMega2560 microcontroller.
+The signing of \flrsha~is also faster than the forward-secure HASES, with a magnitude smaller signature size and without the central root of trust and key escrow limitations.
 The private key size of \lrsha~is several magnitudes smaller than its fastest counterparts (e.g., \cite{Yavuz:CNS:2019,BPV:Ateniese:Journal:ACMTransEmbeddedSys:2017,SCRA:Yavuz}) that rely on pre-computed tables. $\bullet$ \textbf{\underline{\em Forward Security and Tighter Reduction}}: {\em (i) Forward Security:} As discussed in Section \ref{subsec:RelatedWork}, FS signatures are generally significantly more expensive than their plain variants and not suitable for low-end devices.
-To the best of our knowledge, \flrsha~is one of the most efficient forward-secure signatures in the literature, whose cost is almost as efficient as few symmetric MAC calls, with a compact signature and key sizes.
-These properties make it several magnitudes more efficient than existing FS signatures (e.g., \cite{XMSS,malkin2002efficient}) and an ideal choice to be deployed on embedded IoTs. {\em (ii) Tighter Reduction:} Unlike traditional Schnorr-based signatures (e.g., \cite{Ed25519}), the proof of our schemes avoids the forking lemma, thereby offering a tighter reduction factor. $\bullet$ \textbf{\underline{\em Compact, Simple and Resilient Signing}}: Our signing only relies on a few simple modular additions and multiplication, and cryptographic hash calls.
+To the best of our knowledge, \flrsha~is one of the most efficient FS signatures in the literature, whose cost is almost as efficient as few symmetric MAC calls, with a compact signature and key sizes.
+These properties make it several magnitudes more efficient than existing FS signatures (e.g., \cite{hulsing2012forward,ForwardSecure_MMM_02}) and an ideal choice to be deployed on embedded IoTs. {\em (ii) Tighter Reduction:} Unlike traditional Schnorr-based signatures (e.g., \cite{Ed25519}), the proof of our schemes avoids the forking lemma, thereby offering a tighter reduction factor. $\bullet$ \textbf{\underline{\em Compact, Simple and Resilient Signing}}: Our signing only relies on a few simple modular additions and multiplication, and cryptographic hash calls.
 Hence, it does not require intricate and side-channel-prone operations such as EC-scalar multiplication, rejection sampling, and online randomness generation.
 This simplicity also permits a small code base and memory footprint.
-These properties increase the energy efficiency of our schemes and make them more resilient against side-channel attacks~(e.g., \cite{genkin2017may, espitau2017side}) targeting complex operations, which are shown to be problematic, especially on low-end IoT devices. $\bullet$ \textbf{\underline{\em Collusion-Resilient and Authenticated Distributed Verifi-} \underline{\em -cation with Offline-Online Capabilities:}} Our technique avoids single-point failures and improves the collusion and breach robustness of the verification servers by using a distributed and hardware-assisted signature verification strategy.
-Furthermore, prior to signature verification, commitments can be generated and verified offline.
+These properties increase the energy efficiency of our schemes and make them more resilient against side-channel attacks~(e.g., \cite{genkin2017may, espitau2017side}) targeting complex operations, which are shown to be problematic, especially on low-end IoT devices. $\bullet$ \textbf{\underline{\em Collusion-Resilient and Authenticated Distributed Verif-}} \textbf{\underline{\em -ication with Offline-Online Capabilities:}} Our technique avoids single-point failures and improves the collusion and breach robustness of the verification servers by using a distributed and hardware-assisted signature verification strategy.
+Furthermore, before signature verification, commitments can be generated and verified offline.
 In contrast to certain counterpart schemes that depend on servers providing assistance only in a semi-honest, non-colluding, or merely central manner, our systems are able to identify malicious injections of false commitments and provide far quicker signature verification during the online phase.
-All these characteristics allow our schemes to have reduced end-to-end delays and more reliable authentication than their counterparts with server-aided signatures.
+All these characteristics allow our schemes to have reduced end-to-end delays and more reliable authentication than their counterparts with server-aided signatures. $\bullet$ \textbf{\underline{\em Full-Fledged Implementation, Comparison, and Validation}}: We implemented our schemes, compared them with our counterparts, and validated their efficiency on both commodity hardware and resource-constrained embedded devices.
+We open-sourced our full-fledged implementations for reproducibility and future adaptations: \mr{\fbox{\url{https://github.com/saifnouma/lrsha}}}